-One of the most striking consistencies across nearly all of the countries researched is that the punishment for attempting suicide is imprisonment.
-For example, in 2017, Chimwemwe Banda (not their real name) was sentenced to 10 months in prison without the option of paying a fine by Machinga First Grade Magistrate Court in Malawi.19 Rather than being provided with support and treatment in the local community by mental health professionals (in accordance with the recommendations of the WHO in such situations), Chimwemwe was moved to a Malawian prison.
+One of the most striking consistencies across nearly all of the countries researched is that the punishment for attempting suicide is imprisonment, which sometimes extends to temporary visitors.
+For example, in 2017, Chimwemwe Banda (not their real name) was sentenced to 10 months in prison without the option of paying a fine by Machinga First Grade Magistrate Court in Malawi.23 Rather than being provided with support and treatment in the local community by mental health professionals (in accordance with the recommendations of the WHO in such situations), Chimwemwe was moved to a Malawian prison.
 The conditions in Malawian prisons were described as "atrocious", by the Malawi Inspectorate of Prisons in 2016.
-The inspectorate also added that "being in a Malawi prison causes mental disorders".^{20,21}
+The inspectorate also added that "being in a Malawi prison causes mental disorders".
+24, 25